• Skip to content

 Your warm and loving relationship with your baby lays the foundation for all areas of your child’s learning and development.
 This means that your relationship with your baby is critical to development.

-What to expect: newborn cognitive development
+What to expect: newborn cognitive development and play

-Your newborn will also be fascinated by your face and will gaze at you in wonder, especially when you talk.
+From birth, your baby starts learning to recognise and respond to your voice.
+Your baby will also be fascinated by your face and will gaze at you, especially when you talk.
 Your baby is learning to notice and remember what you sound and look like.

 At this age, your baby might look at a brightly coloured mobile hanging above the cot or sleeping area for a long time.
-This might seem like a simple activity but your baby is learning to understand concepts like movement and colour.
+This might seem like a simple activity, but your baby is learning to understand concepts like movement and colour.

 Babies want to experience the world, but not all at once – too many people, sounds and activities might exhaust your baby.
 Sometimes too much stimulation will make your baby too tired to sleep, so watch out for those tired signs.